ome/omero-documentation/server/permissions.rst

 **Known Issue**

 Please be very careful before downgrading a group's permission level.
-If a User has annotated another User's data and the group is downgraded, any links to annotations that are not permitted with the new permissions setting will be lost.
+If a user has annotated another user's data and the group is downgraded, any links to annotations that are not permitted with the new permissions setting will be lost.